+• Compost revenues grew nearly 25% vs 2016, and exceeded budget projections, approaching \$740,000.
+Nearly 14 million pounds (7,000 tons) of food scraps composted in 2017; 20,000 tons of food waste processed into STA-Certified Compost since 2012.
+Over 6,100 cubic yards of compost sold to local engineering firm for restoration of western shore of Onondaga Lake; compost use for lake project expected to continue for next several years.

-- Compost revenues again grew 30% compared to 2015 and exceeded budget projections, approaching \$655,000.
-Nearly 7,000 tons of food scraps composted in 2016, a 124% increase over 2015.
-Additional schools now participating in food scrap recovery include several in the Lafayette School District, joining Fayetteville-Manlius, Westhill, Marcellus and Jordan Elbridge; over 8,000 students throughout Onondaga County. - OCRRA continued to play a leadership role in urging state legislators to pass legislation supporting Extended Producer Responsibility (a paint stewardship bill passed unanimously in the NYS Senate in 2016, and is making its way through the Assembly) and passed a resolution expressing its support for statewide legislation requiring mandatory separation of organics as set forth in the NYSDEC Beyond Waste Plan; a program bill is anticipated in 2017.
-OCRRA also urged the DEC to issue e-waste regulations to improve the recovery of TVs. - OCRRA's Earth Day Litter Clean Up was held on Friday, April 22, and Saturday, April 23.
-Over 7,200 volunteers from some 288 groups participated; 95,000 + pounds of litter collected; nearly 2.5 million pounds of litter collected since 2003; one of the largest Earth Day litter collection events in the country. - Major alkaline battery manufacturers, including Energizer and Duracell, again selected OCRRA as one of only five "Foundation Programs" in the country, paying OCRRA's cost to transport and recycle over 100,000 pounds of alkaline batteries; annual cost savings exceeding \$50,000. - OCRRA partnered with Covanta to host a mercury collection event on August 15th at Rock Cut Road.
-Thanks to 240 resident participation, 395 thermometers and 290 thermostats were collected.
-This amounts to approximately 3.5 pounds of mercury being removed from the environment, which is comparable to recycling 310,000 compact fluorescent light bulbs.
-Residents can recycle mercury thermometers and thermostats year-round at OCRRA's Rock Cut Road Drop-Off Site (and get a \$5 Home Depot Gift Card from Covanta and / or a replacement thermometer). - Over \$1.27 million in state grants received in 2016: \$1.24 million for investments in public education and recycling personnel, and \$38,800 for Household Hazardous Waste (HHW) collection expenses.
+- OCRRA continued to play a leadership role in urging state legislators to pass legislation supporting Extended Producer Responsibility; a paint stewardship bill passed nearly unanimously in the NYS Senate in 2017 which would create CNY jobs and recycle an estimated 3 million gallons of paint annually from across the state and beyond.
+2018 presents another opportunity for bill to become law, perhaps via Governor's upcoming budget bill. - OCRRA's Earth Day Litter Clean Up was held on Friday, April 21, and Saturday, April 22.
+Over 6,800 volunteers from some 290 groups participated; 73,000 + pounds of litter collected; over 2.5 million pounds of litter collected since 2003; one of the largest Earth Day litter collection events in the country. - OCRRA partnered with Covanta to host a mercury collection event on August 7th at Rock Cut Road.
+Thanks to 274 residents: 304 thermometers and 112 thermostats were collected; 750 grams of mercury being removed from the environment, which is comparable to recycling 187,500 compact fluorescent light bulbs.
+Residents can recycle mercury thermometers and thermostats yearround at OCRRA's Rock Cut Road Drop-Off Site (and get a \$5 Home Depot Gift Card from Covanta and a replacement thermometer). - Over 140 classroom recycling presentations provided in all school districts.
+In addition, OCRRA's award-winning, internet accessible classroom recycling program downloaded over 150 times to date.